 A. Data tables include markup (e.g. tags or styles) that identifies row and column headers in a manner that is compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
 Fail Additional Information: 0/5 tables included alternative text that identified as rows and columns headers.
-The tables were on pages 22 (2 tables), 24, 29, and 51.
-The text-to-speech function read the tables by row but did not identify the rows or column as headers.
-In other words in only read them by row and never mentioned that it was reading row 1 (headers).
-Using the accessibility checker, the rows, TH and TD, and headers all passed.
-Regularity failed.
+The tables were on pages 2, 3 (2 images), and 4 (2 images).
+The text-to-speech function did not read the tables.
+The text was not available for text-to-speech function.
+Using the accessibility checker, the rows TH and TD, headers and regularity all failed.